-How can you cook, bake and warm up food in a way that reduces carbon emissions?
+How can you cook, bake and warm up food in a way that reduces your carbon footprint?
 Choosing energy efficient cooking utensils in the kitchen are way of lowering your carbon footprint and saving money on your energy bill.
-Here are a few tips that will help you use less energy when cooking.
+Here are a few tips that will help you use less energy when cooking and reduce your carbon footprint and energy bill.

 Air-fryers are worth buying if you do not already have one.
-Air-fryers act like a small convention fan oven and are increasingly becoming popular in the UK because they cook food faster than an oven, easier to clean and healthier for us because oil is not needed to cook food.
+Air-fryers act like a small convention fan oven and are increasingly becoming popular in the UK because they cook food faster than an oven, they are easier to clean and healthier for us because oil is not needed to cook food.
 The Energy Saving Trust research shows cooking 600g of chicken breast would cost 14p with an air-fryer and 24p with an electric oven.
-Air-fryers use significantly less energy than an oven.
-Surveys of those who have an air-fryer have seen a reduction in their energy bill.
+Air-fryers use significantly less energy than an oven and surveys of those who have an air-fryer have seen a reduction in their energy bill.

-The most energy efficient way to boil vegetables is to put the lid on the pan and to boil it gently.
+The most energy efficient way to boil vegetables and rice is to put the lid on the pan and to boil it gently.
 Do not boil them furiously on high heat without a lid.
-Lids make sure heat from energy does not drift away and boil vegetables faster.
+The lid makes sure heat from energy does not drift away and it boils vegetables and rice faster.

 Boiling the kettle